chasleslr/chasleslr/README.md

 ### `> whoami`

 👋 Hey, there!
 I'm Charles, a Machine Learning professional from Quebec, Canada 🇨🇦.

-I'm currently working at 🏀 [Dribbble](https://dribbble.com) where I lead Data/ML.
+I'm currently working at [Avidbots](https://avidbots.com) where I lead the Machine Learning Platform team.
+Previously at 🏀 [Dribbble](https://dribbble.com) where I lead Data/ML.
 I'm also working towards a Master’s degree in Data Science at Harvard.

 ### `> which [TECH]`